Mental Training For Runners

-I don’t discuss my story to gloat.
-I have been humbled penty of times in my own quests for excellence in our sport.
+I have been humbled plenty of times in my own quests for excellence in our sport.

-The time to go after a Boston Qualifier, a new personal best or qualify for the Olympic Trials is now, not when we get around to it or when the opportunity is right.
+So, the time to go after a Boston Qualifier, a new personal best or qualify for the Olympic Trials is now.

 There will never be a right time.

-The more we delay the more time flies and the next thing you know the resistence to start has won the battle.
+In addition to that, the more we delay the more time flies and the next thing you know the resistance to start has won the battle.

-I have been in the Army on active duty for going on 12 years.
+I have been in the Army on active duty for going over nearly 17 years.